Romambo/JCSDK_DocumentFile/unity_Document.md

            > KochavaTracker.framework            (Embed & Sign)
            > KochavaAdNetwork.framework          (Embed & Sign)

-       10. Add wifi permission

-           xcode - target - Signing&Capabilities .
-Upper left corner "+" Access WiFi Information

-       11. Add a script to process the emulator binary file in “KSAdSDK”, otherwise the package will report an error
+       8. Add a script to process the emulator binary file in “KSAdSDK”, otherwise the package will report an error

            xcode - target - Build Phases .
 Upper left corner “+” New Run script Phases
            open "Run script"